 That being said, FanDuel has a number of different issues that should be brought to light.

-For one, FanDuel is almost always having problems with their website and mobile app.
+For one, FanDuel is almost always having problems with its website and mobile app.
 During NFL Sundays, it becomes a rite of passage to scroll the Twitter timeline and see if everyone is having the same issues you are.
 Also, this season alone, FanDuel has already had issues with the scores not being updated in live time and the site or app just not working at all.
 This can be extremely frustrating in those late-swap contests where you can change different players in the 4 pm games.

 Meanwhile, DraftKings hasn’t had many issues on the DFS front, but it did have an issue once this season on an NFL Sunday on the betting side.